Interesting observations of how a guitar vibrates

 Recently, I played the guitar for about 15 minutes to get a general feel for the overall tone, volume and responsiveness of the guitar.
 The Tonerite was then wedged between the strings and slid down to rest against the bridge of the guitar.
 This was to allow the device to vibrate the strings and bridge much in the same way that the guitar would vibrate under normal playing conditions.
 However, it vibrates the bridge at [possibly] higher amplitude but only at one continuous frequency.
 After the Tonerite was attached, the guitar was banished back to its corner to let the little vibrator do its thing for 5 continuous days.

 After 5 days of vibrating I took the guitar off its stand and noodled around on it.
 The guitar had a noticeable improvement everywhere from playing it 5 days prior.
 It sounded louder, seemed to have a wider and even dynamic range and the guitar responded to various string attacks.
 Before to Tonerite treatment, the top liked to be driven hard and was quite subdued to light finger style playing.
 I know my comments and “opinions” are purely subjective and immeasurable but the guitar has remarkably changed (for the better).
-It should also be noted that I have no vested interest in promoting this device and this is only a sample of one test guitar so we will see how it works its mojo on other guitars in the coming months.
+It should also be noted that I have no vested interest in promoting this device and this is only a sample of one test guitar so we will see how it works on other guitars in the coming months.

 The one astounding thing that I learned in the process is how and where the top vibrates as well as other components of the instrument.
 I have always been an opponent to quickly shoot down any claims that the top vibrates above the sound hole.